|Clinton says both Israeli and Palestinian leaders “recognise time is not on either of their sides.” [AFP]|

-Hillary Clinton, the US secretary of state, has urged both the Israelis and the Palestinians to find ways to clear the "hurdle" posed by a looming expiration of Jewish settlements.
+US Secretary of State Hillary Clinton has urged both Israel and the Palestinians to find ways to clear the “hurdle” posed by a looming expiration of Jewish settlements.

-On Monday, Clinton had repeated US President Barack Obama's call for Israel to extend the 10-month moratorium on illegal settlements that is due to expire at the end of this month.
+Flying to the Egyptian Red Sea resort of Sharm al-Shaikh on Monday, Clinton repeated US President Barack Obama’s call on Friday for Israel to extend the 10-month moratorium on settlements that is due to expire on September 26.

-"We believe that the moratorium should be extended," the top US diplomat told reporters on her way to Egypt.
+“We believe that the moratorium should be extended,” the chief US diplomat told reporters before her plane landed in Shannon, Ireland, for refuelling.

 “At the same time we recognise that an agreement that could be forged between the Israelis and the Palestinians on actions that would be taken by both sides that would enable the negotiations to continue is in the best interests of both sides,” she said.